elizedrac/Galaga_2/README.md

   - RunGalaga: Sets up frame to run the Game.
   - GameCourt: Primary game logic that allows for all the game objects to interact with each other in a time-based manner.
-  - GalagaObj (abstract): Abstract class containing shared functionality of most game objects
+  - GalagaObj (abstract): Abstract class containing shared functionality of most game objects.
   - Fire: Extends GalagaObj.
 Draws a bullet-like element that can be shot by the fighter or a random bug.
   - Fighter: Extends GalagaObj.
 Displays player's game piece that moves horizontally at the bottom of the screen and can shoot at bugs.